 #4 Energy Drinks

 Want convenience?
-Energy drinks deliver.
+Energy drinks pack that benefit.
 Unfortunately, they also tend to offer lots of sugar along with a pretty hefty price tag.
 If you must drink them, make sure you’re having a sugar-free option.

 #5 Canned Chilled Coffee

 This is widely available.
 There is some added protein in this coming from the milk, but most of these also have ample sugar added.
 It’s hard to really get a precise idea of how much caffeine is in your drink.

 It’s true: Green tea has an impact on your metabolism.
 The bad news is that most companies don’t bother to list how much caffeine is in their green tea extract.

 These pills are a fairly cheap way to get your caffeine.
 This might be the most efficient method of getting your caffeine and you won’t even have to worry over what else could be in it.
 The drawback is that if you’ve never taken a caffeine pill before, one pill might leave you with the jitters.

 If you want to try it, start with small doses.

 With all the good and the bad, it’s easy to wonder if it’s right for you.
 Wonder no more!
 To sum it up, these are the vast benefits from consuming it as a pre-workout aid.

 The rate of fatigue dropped by an average of 5%.

 Weightlifters boosted their performance by an average of 9.5%.